francis2/api/csharp/services-api/docs/ContractLibraryApi.md

-Returns all entities of CurrencyRate type related to multiple entities of Currency type
+Retrieves all entities of CurrencyRate type related to multiple entities of Currency type

 ### Example
 ```csharp